 Examples of abnormal pGALS

-The photograph below shows finger contractures and restricted wrists in untreated polyarticular Juvenile Idiopathic Arthritis.
+The photograph below shows swelling of the fingers and wrists in polyarticular Juvenile Idiopathic Arthritis.